timjones1/fastai/README.md

  LocalForward 8888 127.0.0.1:8888
  ```

- so now we can use the command localhost:8888
+ so now we can use the command localhost:8888 to access the the jupyter server running on our local GPU machine